Want to beat climate change today? Modernize power plants, digitalize buildings, by law.

 So how do we go about realizing this?
 Legislation is key.
 We cannot afford to wait for individuals to do the right thing.
 Pockets of change are insufficient to address such an enormous challenge.
 Countries, cities, can act boldly and implement legislation that encourages the conversion of existing buildings into energy-saving structures and make sure upcoming ones are built with smart technologies in the first place.
 There is also a monetary business case for this.
 We’ve proved that building technology can pay back in two years and help owners achieve savings after that.
 They also create better environments for people living or working in them.
 Happier and more productive people build stronger economies, after all.

 Most of the buildings we have in the biggest cities globally are the same ones we will inhabit 25 years from now.
 There’s a strong case for retrofitting them with technology that can achieve energy savings, such as sensors and building management systems.
 We’ve implemented this with many of our customers globally and have seen impressive results in the world’s top sustainable buildings.
-It is possible and within reach, if we can create awareness and understanding that smart buildings must become a central pillar of national energy strategies.
+It is possible and within reach, if we can create awareness and understanding that smart building technology must become a central pillar of national energy strategies.

 But it’s not only about buildings.
 We can apply the same concept to power plants.
 While the share of renewables is increasing globally, fossil fuels are still expected to make up a large percentage of the energy mix while we transition to cleaner energy.
 Therefore, making power plants that run on fossil fuels more efficient is also key.
 By modernizing power plants and replacing old turbines with new, highly-energy efficient ones, we can make a big difference to fossil fuel consumption and the production of emissions.